 Nikki Brown has been part of the SpiritHouse family since 2007.
 She is an Eastern North Carolina native currently residing in Durham NC.
 Nikki is a lifelong visual artist with a vested interest in fair play, and a passion for hearing peoples stories.
 She views her work with creative audio, and photo documentaries as a way to combine these three passions so that they are accessible for her and others who are dealing with visual impairments, as well as to provide an empowering outlet for the storyteller in all of us.
 Nikki believes her work allows people to see and hear how much we all have in common, and to recognize that we all want, and need some of the same things; to be heard to be held, and to be healed in community.
 Nikki creates audio pieces designed to provide the same experience that she tries to make visible through her visual art; a scene that fills the senses, answers questions, takes you to another place, and invites you to bear witness.

 Heather Lee has been a part of the SpiritHouse family since 2007.
-Heather Lee is a 26 year young woman who has been dancing and performing since she was a little girl.
+Heather Lee is a singer and dancer who has been performing since she was a little girl.
 She specializes in Modern, Hip-hop and African Dance with some experience in salsa, and bellydance.
 Heather has studied Modern, Contemporary and African Dance at the world renowned American Dance Festival in 2006, 2008 and 2009 and returned as a performer with the African American Dance Ensemble in 2010.
-Heather has been a principle dancer with Bellan Dance Theatre for 3 years, and recently performed with Mark Dendy on a site specific piece created for the re-opening of the North Carolina Museum of art in Raleigh, NC.
+Heather has been a principle dancer with Bellan Dance Theatre, and recently performed with Mark Dendy on a site specific piece created for the re-opening of the North Carolina Museum of art in Raleigh, NC.
 She has taught classes for Southern High School, Durham Parks and Recreation, Ninth Street Dance, and Sato’s dance Academy.
 Currently working towards a degree in dance, Heather has used her passion to engage with her community.
-“Dance,” she says ”is where I connect with people, when they really hear what I’m trying to say.”
+“Dance,” she says “is where I connect with people, when they really hear what I’m trying to say.”